Oliver-RC/collection-of-crafts/README.md

 - ### Content
 - ### Media
 - ### Additional Resource
-Love Running README file helped me to build my own README file for Collection of Crafts (MS1 project).
+ - Love Running README file helped me to build my own README file for Collection of Crafts (MS1) project.
+ - Code Institue sample README file helped me to build my own README for Collection of Crafts (MS1) project.
+ - Wikipedia was referenced for the languages used in this project.
 - ### Acknowledgements